sejal-prog/mindher-sanctuary/README.md

 ## Acknowledgments

 - Groq for providing fast LLM inference
+- Lovable for rapid application development and deployment
 - HuggingFace for sentiment analysis models
 - Supabase for backend infrastructure
 - The mental health community for inspiration and guidance